Well-quasi-ordering and finite distinguishing number: Distinguishing number and the Bell dichotomy

 In the case of finitely defined classes, (i.e.\ classes of the form $\C=\free(G_1,\dots,G_s)$), one can go further: $\C$ must contain some class $\P(w,H)$ where $w$ is \emph{periodic}, i.e.\ there exists $c$ such that $w_i = w_{i+c}$ for all $i\geq 1$, see~\cite[Theorem 4.6]{atminas:deciding-the-bell:}.

 This characterisation readily leads to a procedure to determine whether a given finitely defined class $\C=\free(G_1,\dots,G_s)$ is above or below the Bell numbers -- see Algorithm 4.7 of~\cite{atminas:deciding-the-bell:}.
-However, although this algorithm (which takes as input the forbidden graphs $G_1,\dots,G_s$) will necessarily eventually terminate, no bound for $\ell_\C$ is provided, and thus in the condition `$\C$ must contain some class $\P(w,H)$' there is no bound for the number of vertices in the graph $H$.
+However, although this algorithm (which takes as input the forbidden graphs $G_1,\dots,G_s$) will necessarily eventually terminate, the underpinning theory gives no bound for $\ell_\C$, and thus in the condition `$\C$ must contain some class $\P(w,H)$' there is no bound for the number of vertices in the graph $H$.
 We will provide such a bound later in this paper.